TRUTH IN TAXATION HEARING

-A Special Board Meeting for the purpose of adopting the District’s 2020–2021 budget shall be held immediately following the Budget Hearing using the same Zoom meeting session and access information.
+A Special Board Meeting for the purpose of adopting the District’s 2022–2023 budget shall be held immediately following the Budget Hearing at the same location and with the same access information.

 Questions and comments about the budget should be directed to Maderia Ellison, Vice President of Administrative Services, Chief Financial Officer, (928) 532-6743 or be submitted online at www.npc.edu/public-comment-form.

 PUBLIC NOTICE OF NON-DISCRIMINATION: Northland Pioneer College does not discriminate on the basis of race, color, national origin, veteran status, religion, marital status, gender, age or disability in admission or access to, or treatment or employment in its educational programs or activities.
 District grievance procedures will be followed for compliance with Title IX and Section 504 requirements.
 The Affirmative Action Compliance Officer is the Chief Human Resource Officer, 2251 E. Navajo Blvd., Holbrook, Arizona 86025, (928) 524-7471.
 The Section 504 Compliance Officer is the Coordinator of the Office of Accessibility and Inclusion, 1611 S. Main Snowflake, AZ 85937, (928) 536-6246.
 The lack of English language skills will not be a barrier to admission and participation in vocational education programs.